Humayra-R/exhibition-curator-app/README.md

 ## Introduction

-Exhibit is a website featuring images of artworks from Victoria & Albert Musuem<sup>1</sup> and the Institute of Art Chicago<sup>2</sup> for curating user exhibitions.
-Once an user creates an account or logs in, they can start adding artworks to their gallery which can be viewed in the user dashboard.
+Exhibit is a website featuring images of artworks from [Victoria & Albert Musuem](#acknowledgements) and the[ Art Institute of Chicago](#acknowledgements) for curating user exhibitions.
+Once a user creates an account or logs in, they can start adding artworks to their gallery which can be viewed in the user dashboard.
 The user can add and delete images or delete the entire gallery and start over.
 The gallery has a limitation of 30 artworks.

-### Existing user details to try out:
+**Existing user details to try out:**

 email: borsha_b@outlook.com
 password: boishakh